-We will make extensive use of Canvas, a course management program that allows you to turn in your work and take quizzes online, keep track of your grades, communicate easily with me and other students in the class, etc. You must turn in all assignments on Canvas.
+We will make extensive use of Canvas, a course management program that allows you to turn in your work and take quizzes online, keep track of your grades, and communicate easily with me and other students in the class.
+You must turn in all assignments on Canvas using a Word or pdf document.